Hidden Parental Abuse: Stories of Survival and Healing – MindSterk

 Regaining control is part of healing too, known as self-empowerment.
 It means building up one’s self-worth, setting healthy limits, and having a hopeful view of the future.
 Walking this path includes achieving goals, caring for oneself, and staying close to positive people.

-It’s vital for survivors to play an active role in their healing.
-Engaging in therapy, reflecting on themselves, practicing forgiveness, and empowering themselves are key steps.
+Survivors need to play an active role in their healing.
+Engaging in therapy, reflecting on themselves, practising forgiveness, and empowering themselves are key steps.
 This involvement is crucial for healing and change.

 Self-Empowerment Techniques for Healing